flashbots/mev-research/FRPs/FRP-sybilproofness.md

 id: <leave blank -- will be assigned by reviewers>
 title: Sybil Resistance in Inclusion List Mechanisms: FOCIL and AUCIL
 team: Abhimanyu Nag (University of Alberta) [lead], Sarisht Wadhwa (Duke University) [advisor]
-created: 2026-01-26
+created: 2026-02-16
 ---

 # Sybil Resistance in Inclusion List Mechanisms: FOCIL and AUCIL

 ## Background and Problem Statement

 Inclusion lists (ILs) [4] are emerging as a critical censorship resistance primitive for Ethereum under proposer-builder separation (PBS) [3].
-Two design paradigms have been developed: **FOCIL** [1], which relies on consensus enforcement with fixed per-slot participants and no explicit pricing, and **AUCIL** [2], which relies on economic incentives with strategic participation and explicit price formation.
+Two major design paradigms have been developed: **FOCIL** [1], which relies on consensus enforcement with fixed per-slot participants and no explicit pricing, and **AUCIL** [2], which relies on economic incentives with strategic participation and explicit price formation.
 With FOCIL (EIP-7805) proposed to headline the forthcoming Hegota upgrade [5], the robustness of IL designs is an immediate concern.
 Crucially, neither paradigm is fully Sybil-proof or bribery-proof.

 FOCIL is resistant to Sybils at the identity layer where its 1 out of $\(k\)$ honesty assumption and random committee sampling make full committee capture statistically impractical (e.g. for $\(k=16\)$ and adversarial stake fraction $\(\alpha=0.3\)$, single-slot capture probability $\(\approx 0.3^{16} \approx 4 \times 10^{-9}\)$ ) [17].
 The vulnerability is therefore economic.
 Stouka et al. [6] design transaction fee mechanisms (TFMs) for FOCIL and show that unconditional inclusion lists can significantly increase the minimum bribe needed to censor a transaction but only if the block producer’s strategy space excludes adding fake transactions to the mempool.
 When fake transaction strategies are included, the cost of bribing under conditional and unconditional lists becomes similar, because injecting fake transactions that are later invalidated is the cheapest deviation for omitting a transaction from an inclusion list (Section 7, [6]).
 Moreover, the censorship cost bounds in [6] are equilibrium-dependent: there is no single fee split that maximizes resistance for all transactions, and users do not pay committee fees in equilibrium unless someone else does.
 Thus FOCIL is Sybil proof by trust guarantees but has not been tested for Sybil + bribery proofness as a TFM design problem.